MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 * Listen to what the mob is asking you to do
 * Translate it to code
-* Becomfortable working with an incomplete understanding for short periods of time
+* Be comfortable working with an incomplete understanding for short periods of time

 Listening to what the rest of the mob is asking you to do can be a challenge.
 Sometimes the mob won't be sure what they want, or will give you conflicting requests.
 At times like this you need to remain calm and ask for further clarification on what the next step is; help get the rest of the mob to a place where they have consensus.